 “are you sure that’s how you heard it?”

 “I think you heard what you were feeling, not what was actually said”

 My concerns were about comments made about my epilepsy, as well as my race.

 I may be black, but I’m not fucking stupid.

 I’m currently reading “Why I’m No Longer Talking To White People About Racism” by Reni Eddo- Lodge:

 When people say that this book was begging to be written, even after everything I had been through this year, as well as the hype on social media, I still thought that it was all hype.
 I wasn’t expecting to be so blown away.
 I remember struggling to get through the first chapter, because it was so hard-hitting.
 I actually had to take a break from reading it and now, I can’t put it down.
 I remember thinking: “why the fuck don’t they teach us this in school????”
 (Speaking of school, did you know there were black Tudors???
 Because I didn’t!
 I used to teach about the Tudors as a Learning Support Assistant to young, disillusioned black girls and I had no idea, that there were black Tudors – that’s not in the book by the way, I just happened to stumble upon this book: Blackamoores: Africans in Tudor England, Their Presence, Status and Origins by Onyeka, which is on my Amazon wishlist.)

-Before the march, we stood outside Stoke Newington Police Station in protest and I was so proud to hear young black people bravely speaking up about their stories of persecution, at the hands of the police, and at the hands of others in authority.
-As a teacher, I’ve seen young black people ruthlessly persecuted for “attitude problems”, for the way they stand, the way they wear their hair.
+Before the march, we stood outside Stoke Newington Police Station in protest and I was so proud to hear young people of colour, bravely speaking up about their stories of persecution, at the hands of the police, and at the hands of others in authority (especially teachers).
+As a teacher, I’ve seen young Black people ruthlessly persecuted for “attitude problems”, for the way they stand, the way they wear their hair, etc, etc.

 And then get told it’s all in their head.